SFDC-TechHub/SFDC-TechHub.github.io/README.md

 # SFDC-TechHub
-This repository will have all the latest SFDC Release updates explained in details
+This repository will have all the latest SFDC Release updates explained in details along with the code samples (if any).